kboom/iga-adi-giraph/README.md

 ### Snapshot of Giraph

-Download the latest Giraph and run the following command from the repository root directory:
+Download the latest Giraph, switch to release_1.2 branch, and run the following command from the repository root directory:

 ` mvn -pl giraph-core -Phadoop_yarn -Dhadoop.version=2.9.2 -fae -DskipTests -Dcheckstyle.skip  clean install`